saresend/Gust/README.md

 2. Stacked Bar Charts
 3. Line Charts

 More will be coming soon!
-If you're interested in contributing your own, just read the [contributions](./CONTRIBUTING.md) page.
+If you're interested in contributing your own, just make a pull request.
 Cheers!